seanorama/octopress/source/_posts/2013-04-19-clouds-within-clouds.md

 ---

 # Clouds within Clouds: Rackspace Private Cloud within Public Cloud!

-For play, you can build Rackspace Private Cloud on top of other Cloud infrastructures.
-Much easier and cheaper than getting tons of hardware lined up.
+Part 1.

+I wanted to play with our, Rackspace, Private Cloud.
+At 1st I got some metal (physical servers) but dealing with them was a pain and I kept wanting more.

+Then I discovered that the infrastructure can existing on top of a Cloud Infrastructure.
+Less headache than lining hardware up, and with very little cost!

+For their own testing, the Private Cloud folks made this:

+It will look like this:
+- Several Rackspace Cloud Servers connected with Cloud Networks
+- OpenCenter installed to create & manage the Private Cloud Nova Cluster

 And the Private Cloud guys have [made it even easier](https://github.com/rcbops/opencenter-install-scripts) by providing scripts which will get the base infrastructure built for you within a Rackspace Public Cloud account _(though you could modify the scripts to work with other providers)_.